Pencak Silat Harimau

-Silat Harimau (Minangkabau: Silek Harimau, Indonesian: Pencak Silat Harimau) is a Minangkabau style of pencak silat originating from West Sumatra, Indonesia.
+Pencak Silat Harimau also known as Silat Harimau (Minangkabau: Silek Harimau) is a Minangkabau style of pencak silat originating from West Sumatra, Indonesia.
 Silat Harimau has movements that are used to resemble the technique and philosophy of a tiger.
 Silat harimau has agile techniques and beautiful movements.
 However, behind these techniques and movements, there are various deadly attacks that are applied to immobilize the enemy very quickly.

 This movement is known to be quite painful and makes the opponent unable to move and can only lie down with a body that cannot fight back.
 In addition, Silat Harimau also uses claws as a weapon to attack his opponent.
 The claws aim at the neck, face and vital parts of the opponent.
 This technique is a characteristic that does not exist in other Pencak silat.

 History

 Silat Harimau is a variation of silek, a type of Indonesian pencak silat that originates from the Minangkabau culture in West Sumatra.
 Silat Harimau was first created in the Pariangan area, in 1119 by Datuk Suri Dirajo.
 At that time, Datuk Suri Diarjo trained the royal troops with various different silat styles, because in ancient times the silat troops often faced one-on-one, one-on-three, or one-on-four battles.
 The main key for a fighter to win the battle is to defeat the enemy head-on as quickly as possible.